travis-ci/docs-travis-ci-com/user/build-configuration.md

 ### Secure environment variables

 In the previous example, one of the environment variables had a token in it.
-Since putting private tokens in a file in cleartext isn't always the best idea, Travis supports encryption of environment variables.
+Since putting private tokens in a file in cleartext isn't always the best idea, Travis CI supports encryption of environment variables.
 This allows you to keep parts of the configuration private.
 A configuration with secure environment variables might look something like this:

     env:
       global: